 Teaching

-I am currently an Adjunct Professor of Political Science at Saint Joseph’s University.
-In this role, I teach “Public Policy” and “Applied Research: Mixed Methods in Political Inquiry,” a graduate-level research methods seminar designed to introduce graduate students in public policy to the primary research methodologies employed by political scientists.
-I also serve as the faculty adviser for students completing internships through the “Philadelphia Area Internship” experiential learning course.
+Previously, I worked as an Adjunct Professor of Political Science at Saint Joseph’s University, where I taught “Public Policy” and “Applied Research: Mixed Methods in Political Inquiry,” a graduate-level research methods seminar designed to introduce graduate students in public policy to the primary research methodologies employed by political scientists.
+I also served as the faculty adviser for students completing internships through the “Philadelphia Area Internship” experiential learning course.

-Previously, I served as an instructor at George Washington University, where I taught “Introduction to International Politics” (Summer 2022) and “How Democracies Die” (Fall 2022), a Dean’s Seminar designed for first-year students to introduce them to core theories and concepts from comparative politics and the study of regime change.
+I have also served as an instructor at George Washington University, where I taught “Introduction to International Politics” and “How Democracies Die,” a Dean’s Seminar designed for first-year students to introduce them to theories and concepts from comparative politics and the study of regime change.

 Syllabi for these and other courses I have designed can be found below: